UniversalDependencies/docs/_mt/index.md

   * Personal pronoun (XPOS PRON_PERS) as the copula (Type ii)
   * XPOS PART_ACT *qiegħed* and its forms as the copula (Type iii)
   * XPOS KIEN as the copula (Type iv)
+* The relation `cop` is used for XPOS PRON_PERS, XPOS PART_ACT and XPOS KIEN in copular clauses of Types ii-iv.
+The negated form of personal pronouns (XPOS PRON_PERS_NEG) when functioning as a negative copula is provisionally tagged `aux:neg` throughout.

 ### Core and oblique arguments
 * Core arguments in MUDT are defined based on verbal valency, largely as conceptualized by [VALLEX 3.0](http://ufal.mff.cuni.cz/vallex/3.0/theory.html), especially its notion of obligatoriness